aci-ref/facilitation_leading_practices/activities/08-connections.md

 Regardless of ongoing participation in the group, there are a number of ways the facilitator or relevant ACI organization might support communities and groups.
-For example, the facilitator may assist with organizational logistics (e.g. meetings, email lists, web site), or help to integrate demos of ACI resources into meetings, if relevant.
+For example, the facilitator may assist with organizational logistics (e.g. meetings, email lists, web site) or help to integrate demos of ACI resources into meetings, if relevant.
 The facilitator can also help promote the group to potential new members, perhaps via established pathways for disseminating information about